Marvellous-Codeworks/Homepage/docs/TMS/permissions.md

 Used by the [Backup & Sync](./pages/backup-sync) feature to save session backup files (`tms-session-*.json`) to a `tms-backups/` subfolder inside your Downloads folder when the backup destination is set to **Local**, and to track/rotate those files so old backups are cleaned up automatically.
 TMS never reads the contents of your Downloads folder beyond the files it wrote itself.

 ### `identity`
 Used exclusively by the optional [Google Drive backup destination](./pages/backup-sync#google-drive).
 It lets TMS obtain an OAuth token via `chrome.identity.getAuthToken()` to authenticate with your Google account.
-TMS never sees your Google password — the token exchange is handled entirely by Chrome.
+TMS never sees your Google password, the token exchange is handled entirely by Chrome.

 ### Host permissions (`http://*/*`, `https://*/*`)
-Required by the `scripting` permission — Chrome enforces that host permissions must be declared for any page where content scripts will run.
+Required by the `scripting` permission, Chrome enforces that host permissions must be declared for any page where content scripts will run.

 ### OAuth scope: `drive.appdata`
 Declared in `manifest.json` under `oauth2.scopes`, this is not a Chrome permission but a Google API scope requested when you connect Google Drive.
 It grants access **only** to a hidden, app-specific folder (`appDataFolder`) that is invisible in the regular Google Drive UI and inaccessible to any other app.
 TMS cannot see, list, or touch any other file in your Drive.
-Because `drive.appdata` is a narrow, non-sensitive scope, connecting it does not require Google's OAuth verification process — any Google account can use it without restriction.
+Because `drive.appdata` is a narrow, non-sensitive scope, connecting it does not require Google's OAuth verification process, any Google account can use it without restriction.

 ---